bitcoin/bips/bip-update-process.md

 ### Ideation

 After having an idea, the authors should evaluate whether it meets the criteria to become a BIP, as described in this BIP.
 The idea must be of interest to the broader community or relevant to multiple software projects.
-Small improvements and matters concerning only a single project usually do not require standardization and should instead be brought up to the relevant project directly.
+Minor improvements and matters concerning only a single project usually do not require standardization and should instead be brought up directly to the relevant project.

 The authors should first research whether an idea has been considered before.
-Ideas in bitcoin are often rediscovered, and prior related discussions may inform the authors what issues may arise in its progression.
+Ideas in bitcoin are often rediscovered, and prior related discussions may inform the authors of the issues that may arise in its progression.
 After some investigation, the novelty of an idea can be tested by posting about it to the [Bitcoin Development Mailing List](https://groups.google.com/g/bitcoindev).
 Prior correspondence can be found in the [mailing list archive](https://gnusha.org/pi/bitcoindev/).

-Vetting an idea publicly before investing the time to formally describe the idea is meant to save both the authors and the broader community time.
+Vetting an idea publicly before investing the time to describe the idea formally is meant to save both the authors and the broader community time.
 Not only may someone point out relevant discussion topics that were missed in the authors’ research, or that an idea is guaranteed to be rejected based on prior discussions, but describing an idea publicly also tests whether it is of interest to more people besides the authors.
 After establishing that the idea may be of interest